 Use the same terms and formats for the same concept throughout your document.
 For example, make sure you write dates and numbers consistently; don’t change from using the word ‘seven’ to writing the number ‘7’.

 Questions and answers help to get information across or emphasise certain facts.

 Proofread your document

 It is important to proofread your document.
-It is recommended that this be done at least an hour later, though preferably 24 hours later.
+Do this at least an hour after you have finished writing, though preferably 24-hours later.
 This helps you see the document with fresh eyes, making you more likely to notice mistakes.
 If possible, ask someone else to proofread it as well.

 Use a set of terms, phrases and explanations

 Create a set of terms, phrases and explanations of technical terms that everyone in your organisation uses repeatedly.
 This can also be applied to writing and layout standards for your written communication.